Get all your news in one place.

 In most cases, you pay for your vet's costs out of pocket and then submit receipts to the insurer.
 They'll send you a check for the amount they're covering.

 However, some pet insurance companies allow the vet to submit their bills directly.
 The company reimburses the vet for the covered costs, and the vet bills you for the uncovered amount.
-Check with the insurer to find out what their policy is.

 Paying for your policy

 Most insurers allow you to pay an annual policy in installments.
-You can usually pay by check, electronic fund transfers from your bank, or with a credit card.
+You can usually pay by check, electronic fund transfers from your bank or with a credit card.

 Renewing your policy

-Your policy renews every year, and the premiums nearly always rise because of the increased health risks as your pets age.
+Your policy renews every year, and the premiums will nearly always rise because of the increased health risks as your pets age.

 Fortunately, you can generally change your coverage amount, deductions and riders or move from a less expensive package to a more costly package, or vice versa.

 Keep in mind, however, that if you lower the coverage level to reduce premium costs, the insurer may not allow you to increase it the following year.
-Make sure you understand the change policies before you modify your policy.

 Should you get pet health insurance?